Arrays and Lists in SQL Server

 EXISTS and inline T-SQL functions

 If you look in Timings in the columns for EXISTS, you can directly see that there are a number of methods for which the execution time is excessive.
 And if you look in the name column, you see that all these names are in dark red.
-And if you look a little closer, you see that there is no method name in dark red for which the execution time for EXISTS is normal.
-Or in another words: for all methods based on an inline function, the optimizer goes seriously wrong.
+(Almost.
+The tests in 2010 added XMLELEM$SCH to the club.)
+If you look a little closer, you see that there is no method name in dark red for which the execution time for EXISTS is normal.
+Or in other words: for all methods based on an inline function, the optimizer goes seriously wrong.
 The plans it arrives at, are nowhere close to what I outlined above.
-I've looked at some of them, and there is a common pattern: there is an index scan of usrdictwords as the outer operator in a loop join and for each row in the table, there is a table spool operator, that may hold the values from the the input string.
+I've looked at some of them, and there is a common pattern: there is an index scan of usrdictwords as the outer operator in a loop join and for each row in the table, there is a table spool operator, that may hold the values from the input string.
 As with fn_nums, I am puzzled.
-A scan of the table should not take that long time, and furthermore is this was all there is to it, there should hardly be any difference in execution time between 20 and 200 elements, but in most cases the execution time rises almost with a factor of 10.
+A scan of the table should not take that long time, and furthermore if this was all there is to it, there should hardly be any difference in execution time between 20 and 200 elements, but in most cases the execution time rises almost with a factor of 10.

 Most of these plans include parallelism, but it does not help to turn it off.
 All that changes is that the parallelism operators go away; else the plans are the same.
 And performance is not any better.